webpy/webpy.github.com/install.md

 		* <a href="#apachemodwsgi">.. with mod_wsgi</a>
 		* <a href="#apachemodrewrite">.. with mod_rewrite</a>

 <a name="install"></a>
 ## Install

-To install web.py for Python-2, download:
+To install web.py for Python 2.7 or Python >= 3.4, download:

     https://github.com/webpy/webpy/archive/0.40.tar.gz

 or the get the latest dev version: